sshchicago/admin/general/minutes/2022-09-28_genbod_minutes.md

   - Proposal for proper, lockable, uniform lockers in the near future
 - Electronics bench
   - Also needs to be rebuilt
-  - For now it will just be lightened
+  - For now it will just be lightened to be less of a hazard